pancakeDX/static-page-k8s/README.md

 ## 1. Getting Your Own Credentials

-Go to your [workspace](https://portal-mp-master.es.wise-paas.cn/cluster-info/workspaces) and download the credentials required to manipulate your resources.
+Go to your workspace or namespace and download the *config key* required to manipulate your Kubernetes resources.

 ![get-config](./img/get-config.png)